The 7 Best Road Bike Pedals & Cleats to Ride

 Wahoo Speedplay pedals will allow you to set the float from 0 to 15 degrees.
 This flexibility is not possible on Shimano or LOOK pedals.

 Speedplay pedals are standardly available with a spindle width of 53 mm.
-However, there are other widths available (read more).
+However, other widths are available (read more).

 If you use Wahoo Speedplay pedals with shoes designed for them (4-bolt configuration), the weight is around 280 g.